The-Boy-Dre/BlueHiveStreaming/README.md

 === To RUN on Fire Stick ===
 ============================================================================================================================
 see these  steps:
-1.  enter command in in the backend's directory: "node server.js"
+1.  enter command in in the backend's directory: "nodemon server.js"

 2. Connecting Your Fire TV for Testing enabling Developer Options on Fire TV:
     Go to Settings > My Fire TV > Developer Options and enable ADB Debugging and Apps from Unknown Sources.